example-org-ghbootcamp/.github/README.md

-# Welcome to the GHAS bootcamp!
+# .github

+This repository contains configuration settings for the repo.
+To edit the org splash page, edit ./profile/README.md